zetcezc/Arduino-MQTT-Home-Lights-Control/README.md

 Output PINS are connected to SSR relays and standard relays to allow switching 230V lights.

 And this works fine standalone, but here comes the more interesting part if you want to integrate it with home automation system - MQTT. <br>
-If Arduino succeeds in connecting to MQTT broker - it uses MQTT communication to send button press events to topics and turns on lights by incoming MQTT messages.
+If Arduino succeeds in connecting to MQTT broker - it uses MQTT communication to send button press events to topics and turns on lights by incoming MQTT messages. <br>
+You can also control particular light via MQTT and see their state. <br>
 MQTT can be used to enable auto discovery of lights and buttons.
 I used Home Assistant syntax.